XRPL NFT Scam Tracker

 The attacker then creates NFTokenCreateOffers with memos like "Verification: Safe XRPL verify message" plus "Info: idx:0;len:11".
 The wallet UI shows what looks like a routine verification, but each signature actually authorizes a sale of the targeted balance.
 Signing N "verifications" hands the attacker N specific assets: XRP first, then every held token.

-When the victim signs, the attacker accepts the offer.
-The transfer is a normal on-chain payment, indistinguishable from a legitimate trade.
+When the victim signs, they are handing their XRP and tokens directly to the attacker.
+On-chain, the scammer has simply sold them an NFT.
+The attacker accepts the offer, the transfer settles as a normal on-chain payment indistinguishable from a legitimate trade, and the victim is left holding a worthless bait NFT.
 There is no path to reverse it.

 Evolving evasion.
 As detection has tightened across XRPL platforms and wallets, the campaign has shifted.
 The most recent variants mint blankNFTs with minimal or no on-chain metadata (no URI, no memo, sometimes no name), so URI and memo classifiers have nothing to match.
 We catch these by issuer-level reputation: any wallet that has ever produced a confirmed scam is auto-flagged on every subsequent mint and offer, URI or not.
 The list refreshes live and is published as scamIssuersList in the /api/nft/scam response so wallets can mirror it client-side.